rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 - "Several standard patterns: Trivial, Queue, Master / Worker, Domain Decomposition, All-to-All"
 ---

+How to realize a parallel computing is roughly divided into two camps: one is "data parallel" and the other is "message passing".
+MPI (Message Passing Interface, the parallelization method we use in our lessons) obviously belongs to the second camp. "openMP" belongs to the first.
+In message passing paradigm, each CPU (or a core) runs an independent program.
+Parallelism is achieved by receiving data which it doesn't have and sending data which it has.
+In data parallel paradigm, there are many different data and an operation (an instruction in assembly language speaking) is performed on these data at the same time.
+Parallelism is achieved by how many different data a single operation can act on.

 ## Embarassingly Parallel Problems

 Coming back to the examples of building a car out of a set of parts on a manufacturing line.
-We can increase the number of cars produced in an amount of time by building more assemply line and hiring more workers.
+We can increase the number of cars produced in a given amount of time by building more assemply line and hiring more workers.
 The problem can be solved faster by running more independent copies of the problem at once.

 This known as an embarassingly parallel problem.
 No communication is needed between the processes.
-This is the best case scenario, you don't need to desing a parallel algorithm to solve the problem.
+This is the best case scenario, you don't need to design a parallel algorithm to solve the problem.

-## Task Parallellism

-Task parallellism is of the two main paradigms of parallel algorithms.
-It refers to separating the process into small individual tasks and distributing them accross the ranks.

-If our problem is constructing a single car as quickly as possible, and not building many cars quickly, we need to split the work in some way.
-If we hire a large number of workers and buy tools for each of them, we can identify different tasks that can be performed in parallel, and give them out to the workers when they are free.

-In MPI, we write the program by giving instructions for a single worker.
-We need to make sure that the worker can find a task to execute and that no other worker will try to do the same task.

 ### Queue